jwthomson/SAFE-Stack-docs/docs/recipes/ui/v4-remove-bulma.md

 1. Optional: If using Paket ensure `Fable.Core` is set to a specified version.

-    In `paket.dependencies`, make sure there is a line like so: `Fable.Core ~> 3`
+    In `paket.dependencies`, make sure there is a line like so: `Fable.Core ~> <something>`

     !!! warning
-        SAFE is not yet compatible with newer versions of `Fable.Core`.
-        In the past, the version was not pinned so it was possible to accidentally upgrade to an incompatible version.
+        Prior to SAFE v4.3.0, `Fable.Core` was not pinned.
+By default it was possible to accidentally upgrade to an incompatible version.

     !!! info
         To avoid specifying a version when **adding** a dependency - if it is not already pinned to a specific version - you can use the  `--keep-major` flag to make the upgrade more conservative.